-The proposed prime recipient and subrecipient(s) must be domestic entities.
-The following types of domestic entities are eligible to participate as a prime recipient or subrecipient of this FOA:
+The following types of domestic entities are eligible to participate as a subrecipient of this FOA:

 - 1. Institutions of higher education;

 - 2. For-profit entities;

 - 3. Nonprofit entities; and

 - 4. State and local governmental entities and federally recognized Indian Tribes (Indian Tribes).